wooferzfg/wwrando/README.md

 CryZe (event flag documentation)

 betterww:
-brainfubar (His wwrando fork was used to make this)
+LagoLunatic (This is a modification of code written by him) brainfubar (His wwrando fork was used to make this)
 MelonSpeedruns (Original design for Brisk Sail)
 JarheadHME (Help getting releases working and updating)